The Sullivan Brothers

 "The Navy Department deeply regrets to inform you that your sons Albert, Francis, George, Joseph and Madison Sullivan are missing in action in the South Pacific."

 The news wasn't completely unexpected.
-Over the last month there had been hints of something amiss.
+Over the last month, there had been hints of something amiss.
 The lack of mail from boys accustomed to writing home regularly, the neighbor a week earlier who had received a letter from her own sailor son stating "Isn't it too bad about the Sullivan boys?
-I heard that their ship was sunk", and perhaps even the sense of a mother's intuition had left the family with reason for concern.
+I heard that their ship was sunk", and perhaps even the sense of a mother's intuition had left the family with the reason for concern.

 Within the hour, the Naval officers were gone.
-Thomas Sullivan began to deal with the impact of the statement that morning while going about his tasks aboard a train load of war supplies headed east.
+Thomas Sullivan began to deal with the impact of the statement that morning while going about his tasks aboard a trainload of war supplies headed east.
 It had been a difficult decision, leaving for work, but Tom Sullivan had seldom missed a single day of the important freight runs.
 If Tom's trains didn't run on time, important war supplies might be delayed, and other American boys might die.
 "Shall I go?" he had asked his wife that morning.

 "It's all right, Tom," Alleta had replied.
 "It's the right thing to do.
 The boys would want you to, there isn't anything you can do at home."

 The big house at 98 Adams Street seemed suddenly very empty.
 Only the women and 22-month old Jimmy Sullivan, son of the youngest Sullivan brother Albert, remained.
 The Sullivan women pulled together as the family always had.
 "Commander Jones only said 'missing in action'," Alleta struggled through her own doubts to reassure her daughters.
-It was a shallow hope, but it was a hope just the same.
+It was a shallow hope, but it was hope just the same.
 If only one survived then perhaps there would be hope for a second, a third, who knew for sure.
 One thing was certain, if hope existed for even one, hope existed for all.
 The Sullivan Brothers had been close, looking out for each other, enlisting together and living by the family motto they had echoed to a Naval recruiter only a year earlier: "We Stick Together"

 Friday, November 13, 1942